Watercolour | Pastel | Pencil

 Grabbing a glass of Champagne and a sandwich I sat down in a comfortable sofa (mistake sitting down if you want to network).

 Working solidly through the previous night had taken its toll.
 I fell asleep with a half-slurped glass of Champagne in one hand and a half-eaten sandwich in the other.
-My head lolled flopping backwards with my mouth agape catching flies.
+My head lolled, flopping backwards with my mouth agape catching flies.

 And I was snoring!

-Eventually, some hours later…I stirred.
+Eventually, some hours later…I awoke.

 Rousing myself from the sofa I staggered towards the door over a debris of empty Champagne bottles, streamers, burst balloons, and squashed canapés, finally tripping over a protruding leg attached to a vague recumbent form under a table.

-It must have been a fantastic party!
+It must have been some fantastic party!